 Here you will find graduation rate information about our full-time freshmen that entered during the summer or fall semesters and are taking 12+ hours at the end of the fall term.

-The overall 6-year graduation rate was 70% for full-time freshmen entering in 2010, the most recent class to have had a full 6 years to graduate.
-This represents a decline of 1 percentage point from last year’s record high, but is the second-highest ever, equal to the rates for the cohorts of 2007 and 2008 and exceeding all prior cohorts.
-This is the first decline in grad rates since 1998’s entry cohort and is the first entry cohort since 2004’s not to equal or better the previous all-time high.
+The overall 6-year graduation rate was 69% for full-time freshmen entering in 2011, the most recent class to have had a full 6 years to graduate.
+This represents a decline of 1 percentage point from last year, the second straight year of decline.
+This is the first cohort since 2006 to be below 70%.

 The 6-year graduation rate for Colorado residents also dropped, by 2 percentage points from the previous cohort’s, to 72%.
 The rate for non-residents held steady at 65%, one percentage point lower than the all-time high of 66% achieved by the 2009 entry cohort.